notional-labs/dig/readme.md

 * Chains in the dig network will launch from the code in this repository, as well.

+## Financing

+We're comitted to transparency in all matters, including the composition of genesis allocations.
+Dig has raised $0.
+Adam has funded development work.
+If we take funding, informaiton on that will go right here.
+We will only accept funding from parties who are aligned with the long-term vision of the project and willing to have their tokens on exactly the same terms as those who get them in an airdrop.

 ## Roadmap

 - [x] Concept development by Jacob Gadikian and Adam Christopher Chaplin